 Analyzing crash data can help determine the best approaches to improving pedestrian safety.
 The 2017 Minneapolis Pedestrian Crash Study analyzed pedestrian crash data for a 10-year period to determine trends and contributing factors for these crashes.
 This study found that the majority of pedestrian crashes in the city are at intersections, and two thirds are at signalized intersections.
-Within the city, 80% of pedestrian crashes happened on just 10% of the streets; when looking just at crashes that were fatal or resulted in serious injuries for pedestrians, 75% of those crashes happened on just 5% of the city's streets.
+Within the city,

+80% of pedestrian crashes happened on just 10% of the streets; when looking just at crashes that were fatal or resulted in serious injuries for pedestrians, 75% of those crashes happened on just 5% of the city's streets.

 Transit is another factor in the city's pedestrian crashes.
 The data analysis found that over half of the city's pedestrian crashes happened within 100 feet of a bus stop.
-While only 8% of the street mileage in Minneapolis carries high-frequency transit routes, those streets had 63% of the city's pedestrian crashes.
+While only 8% of the street mileage in Minneapolis carries high-frequency transit routes, those streets had 63% of the city's pedestrian crashes

+Travel speed for vehicles is another factor in these pedestrian crashes.
 As travel speeds increase, so do the risks for death or severe injuries in a crash.
-The city's study showed that most pedestrian crashes happen on streets with a 30 mile per hour speed limit;

-unsurprisingly, the crash severity increased on streets with higher speed limits.
+The city's study showed that most pedestrian crashes happen on streets with a 30 mile per hour speed limit; unsurprisingly, the crash severity increased on streets with higher speed limits.
 A 2017 National Transportation Safety Board study, Reducing Speeding-Related Crashes Involving Passenger Vehicles, cites a European Transport Safety Council study that showed 5% of pedestrians struck by a vehicle traveling at 20 miles per hour (mph) are killed; however, "this likelihood increases to 45% at 30 mph, and 85% at 40 mph."

 In Minnesota, the minimum speed limit on streets in urban districts is 30 mph.
 With a vehicle traveling at this speed, only about 5 out of 10 pedestrians survive being hit in a crash.
-In 2019, the Minnesota Legislature passed a law that allows cities, but not counties or the state, to change speed limits for city-owned streets, based on safety, engineering and traffic analysis.
-Minneapolis and Saint Paul are collaborating to determine the most appropriate speed limits on their city-owned streets and anticipate lowering speed limits.
-Speed limits on county and state streets remain set by the state.
+In 2019, state laws changed to allow cities to set speed limits on streets owned by the city based on a safety, engineering, and traffic analysis.
+In March 2020, the cities of Minneapolis and Saint Paul announced both cities would lower speeds on city-owned streets to support safety.
+In these two cities, the new speed limits change to 20 mph on local residential streets, 25 mph on larger, arterial and collector streets, and 30 mph on selected city-owned streets.
+These changes do not apply to county or state roads within these cities.
+Speed limit signage will change later in 2020, and the new speeds will be effective once signage is in place (expected by Fall 2020).